 My parents thought about investing in a motor caravan around 1970, after we had returned from Malta.
 I remember visiting showrooms to look at vehicles.
-The first thing we saw was a Ford Escort van, motor home conversion and I couldn’t believe how much could be squeezed into such a small space, amazing, but unsuitable for a family of four.
-Over the years, looking around motorhome show rooms, became something of a hobby.
+The first thing we saw was a Ford Escort van conversion and although I couldn’t believe how much could be squeezed into such a small space, it was not suitable for our family of four.
+Over the years, looking around motorhome show rooms, became something of a family hobby.

 This followed a series of other motor vehicles.

 Although my grandfather spent most of his working life as a motor mechanic, he never had a car, instead opting for a motorbike.
 The Sanderson family transport consisted of motorbike and sidecar.

 Dad continued the trend by investing in a motorbike as his first means of transport, before upgrading to a mini.

 In 1971 we became the owners of a second hand bright red ‘Commer’ motor caravan.
 We could travel in style, with plenty of space to sit and good view, as our seats were higher than the average car.